Will credit issues prevent a borrower from qualifying for a hard money loan?

-Hard money loans provide mortgage financing to borrowers who cannot qualify for a loan through a retail banking institution.
+Hard money loans provide financing to borrowers who cannot qualify for a loan through traditional banking institution.
 Borrowers fail to qualify for conventional loans for several reasons.
 Sometimes the property is unique and therefore cannot be financed.
 Other times, the property has sustained damage and banks won’t finance it in the current condition.
 Most often, borrowers seek hard money because their credit history or income/job situation makes obtaining a conventional loan impossible.

 Poor credit history rarely disqualifies borrowers from hard money loans.
 Some hard money loan lenders pay no attention to credit history at all when making loan decisions.
 Some give credit history a cursory glance.
 Others offer loans with higher interest rates or more points for applicants with poor credit histories.